Lenna-Robotics-Research-Lab/LMR1-Simulation/README.md

 LMR1 is a differential-drive mobile robot platform intended for research and education.
 The repository maintains equivalent ROS1 and ROS2 implementations to support both legacy and modern robotics workflows.

-> [!NOTE]\
-> Use the `Interactive URDF Viewer` to spawn the URDF online.
-Please note that it might take several seconds to fully bring up the LMR1 robot model.

 ## Repository Structure

 ```mermaid